TeoNikolov/wasp-ss-gesgen/tutorial.md

 6. The rendered video lacks audio (due to technical constraints).
 To add audio, run `ffmpeg -i "/app/output/mp4/output_video.mp4" -i "/app/output/bvh/output_motion.wav" -c:v copy -c:a aac -map 0:v:0 -map 1:a:0 -shortest "/app/output/mp4/output_video_audio.mp4"`:
     - `<first -i>` : This is the video stream we want to combine with audio.
     - `<second -i>` : This is the audio stream we want to combine with video.
 Use the audio file that corresponds to the generated BVH that you rendered the first video for.
 In our case, ZeroEGGS makes a copy of the audio inside the `/output/bvh/` folder, so we can use that.
-    - `<last param>` : This is the combine video and audio file that will be converted.
+    - `<last param>` : This is the combined video and audio file that will be converted.
     - `<all other params>` : These params are needed for ffmpeg to correctly handle the data streams.
 These details are very low level and are not crucial for this tutorial.
 If you are interested in knowing more, you can read the [official ffmpeg documentation](https://ffmpeg.org/ffmpeg.html) and the one in this [ffmpeg Python wrapper](https://github.com/kkroening/ffmpeg-python).
 7. Open the rendered video and preview the results!